 So, how does baby oil clog skin pores?
 Read on to find out.

 How Does Baby Oil Clog Pores?

 However, avoid baby oil if you have acne.
 The oil creates a barrier on the skin and prevents leakage of excess moisture.
-This may cause the acne to spread as the skin is exposed to excess moisture.
+This may cause the acne to worsen as the skin is exposed to excess moisture.

 While baby oil is largely very mild and gentle, it has its share of side effects.
 Check the next section.

 Side Effects Of Baby Oil